Updated November 2018

 Manual grinders do require much more effort and time.
 On average it took us around 5 minutes to grind enough beans for a cup of coffee with this device, and our arms did feel a bit tired afterward (on gym days it doubled as an arm warmup).
 But if you crave freshly ground beans while you're away from home this grinder is the best option we've found.

 Read review: JavaPresse Coffee Company Manual

 Analysis and Test Results

 With coffee being one of the most highly consumed beverages in the world, choosing a coffee grinder is perhaps a more frequently required decision than buying a car.
 However, there's one big difference: you can't test drive a coffee grinder.
 You can read about what kind of features and buttons and LED display it might have, which is helpful, but you can't quite take it for a spin until you've already made your buying decision and taken it home.
-And this might not be a big deal if all models were roughly the same, but there are different styles and prices that range from $20 to $200.
+And this might not be a big deal if all models were roughly the same, but there are different styles and a wide price range.
 Of course, they all grind coffee, but so many options and prices can leave you wondering if the more expensive models will really feel like a better investment for your morning cup or if you're better off with an option that just matches the colors in your kitchen.

 The "lineup" of the most reputable and popular electric coffee grinders on the market.
 Some rose to the top while others were surprisingly disappointing.